hmrc/help-to-save-frontend/README.md

 To request a Help to Save (‘HtS’) account, customers will access a HtS landing page apply.help-to-save.tax.service.gov.uk/about fronted by Akamai.
-Once authenticated via Government Gateway, the customer will access the HtS Service whereby the customer may check their HtS Eligibility check via DES API #2A which in turn collates responses from Head Of Duty’s NTC (for WTC), ITMP (for WTC) and DWP (for UC).
+Once authenticated via Government Gateway, the customer will access the HtS Service whereby the customer may check their HtS Eligibility check via DES API #2A which in turn collates responses from HoD’s NTC (for WTC), ITMP (for WTC) and DWP (for UC).
 The response from DES will confirm whether the customer is eligible to a HtS Account and if so, the customer is able to continue the journey and create a Help To Save account from a button which in turn invokes an NS&I /createaccount endpoint, secured by mTLS, whereupon they are redirected to NS&I’s Help To Save web portal frontend.
 At this time, in parallel, the HtS service